Kozue (KOZUE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kozue Historical Price

-According to the latest data gathered on Kozue live price page, the current price of Kozue is 0.000038USD.
-The circulating supply of Kozue(KOZUE) is 200.00M KOZUE , giving it a market capitalization of $7.60K.
+According to the latest data gathered on Kozue live price page, the current price of Kozue is 0USD.
+The circulating supply of Kozue(KOZUE) is 200.00M KOZUE , giving it a market capitalization of $7.36K.

 - 24-hour0.00%$ --$ --$ --